XRPLF/xrpl-dev-portal/content/concepts/consensus-network/federated-sidechains.md

 1. Clone the `rippled` source code and check out the `sidechain` branch: https://github.com/ripple/rippled/tree/sidechain.
 2. Customize the source code for your sidechain.
 For example, you may want to write custom [transaction types](transaction-types.html).
 Note that this is an important and non-trivial task.
-For example, the XRPL Labs Hooks project uses custom transactors.
 3. Each sidechain federator has its own configuration file that must be updated to include the following information:
     - [sidechain] stanza - add details such as signing key, main chain account, and the main chain address (IP and port) to listen to.
     - [sidechain_assets] stanza - define assets that can be used for cross-chain transactions (XRP or IOU), exchange rate for the assets, and optional refund penalty to discourage transactions that may default.